Sexual assault: United States

+Estimates of prevalence

+Total prevalence of sexual assault including unreported can be estimated with opinion polls.
+Below is shown the estimated percentage of population which stated to be a victim to sexual assault in the previous 12 months.

 By jurisdiction

 Australia

 Within Australia, the term sexual assault is used to describe a variation of sexual offences.
 This is due to a variety of definitions and use of terminology to describe sexual offences within territories and states as each territory and state have their own legislation to define rape, attempted rape, sexual assault, aggravated sexual assault, sexual penetration or intercourse without consent and sexual violence.

 In the State of New South Wales, sexual assault is a statutory offence punishable under s 61I of the Crimes Act 1900.
 The term "sexual assault" is equivalent to "rape" in ordinary parlance, while all other assaults of a sexual nature are termed "indecent assault".

 To be liable for punishment under the Crimes Act 1900, an offender must intend to commit an act of sexual intercourse as defined under s 61H(1) while having one of the states of knowledge of non-consent defined under s 61HA(3).
-But note that s 61HA(3) is an objective standard which only require the person has no reasonable grounds for believing the other person is consenting.
+But s 61HA(3) is an objective standard which only require the person has no reasonable grounds for believing the other person is consenting.
 The maximum penalty for sexual assault is 14 years imprisonment.

 Aggravated sexual assault is sexual intercourse with another person without the consent of the other person and in circumstances of aggravation.
 The maximum penalty is imprisonment for 20 years under s 61J of the Crimes Act.

 In the state of Victoria, rape is punishable under s 38 of the Crimes Act 1958, with a maximum penalty of 25 years imprisonment.

 In the state of South Australia, rape is punishable under s 48 of the Criminal Law Consolidation Act 1935 (SA) with a maximum term of life imprisonment.

 In the state of Western Australia, sexual penetration is punishable under s 325 the Criminal Code Act 1913 with a maximum sentence of 14 years imprisonment.

 In the Northern Territory, offences of sexual intercourse and gross indecency without consent are punishable under s 192 of the Criminal Code Act 1983 and punishable with a maximum sentence of life imprisonment.

 In Queensland, rape and sexual assault are punishable under s 349, Chapter 32 of the Criminal Code Act 1899 with a maximum penalty of life imprisonment.

 In Tasmania, rape is punishable under s 185 of the Criminal Code Act 1924 with a maximum punishment of 21 years under s389 of the Criminal Code Act 1924.

 In the Australian Capital Territory, sexual assault is punishable under Part 3 of the Crimes Act 1900 with a maximum punishment of 17 years.